klust/SupercomputersForStarters/docs/C03_Memory/C03_S01_Performance_gap.md

 -   The level 3 or L3 cache is typically shared by a number of cores (but not always by all cores).
     Both the total capacity and capacity per core is all over the place in modern CPUs.
-E.g., on AMD Milan and Genoa EPYC CPUs the L3 cache is shared by all cores of a CCD (chiplet) and is 32 MB or 96 MB per CCD.
+E.g., on AMD Genoa and Turin EPYC CPUs the L3 cache is shared by all cores of a CCD (chiplet) and is 32 MB or 96 MB per CCD.

 Some vendors are starting to experiment with even different technologies.
 E.g, Intel now has